 There are so many factors that go into casting, and oftentimes it has little to do with you personally.
 The client could shift direction and book the opposite gender, choose a different age range or ethnicity, need specific heights to match the cast, or the client could scrap the project entirely.

 But when the no’s come, just remember… Rejection doesn’t = failure.
 It just means it wasn’t your role, this time.
-If you’re in the audition room, you already made the cut.
-Keep showing up.
+Don’t let the no’s convince you you’re not enough.
+You are.
+Just keep showing up.
 Your no’s will always lead you to the right yes’s.